Hyun-Jun-Lee/commit_analyzer/README.md

 ## 🎯 Key Features

 ### **Smart Commit Analysis**
-- Analyzes commits from the **latest commit date** backwards (not from current time)
+- Analyzes commits from the **most recent N days with actual commit activity**
+- Gets commits from the N most recent days that have commits (not calendar days)
 - Perfect for both active and dormant repositories
-- Configurable time range (1-30 days)
-- Handles repositories with irregular commit patterns
+- Handles repositories with irregular commit patterns intelligently

 ### **Code-Based Work Detection**
 - Infers work types from actual code changes, not unreliable commit messages